Final report for OS21-140

 Materials and Methods

-This project will be conducted over two field seasons in 2021 and 2022, using randomized complete block design, similar to a previous EPN study (Ellers-Kirk et al., 2000).
-Each block will be divided into 2 rows and each row will receive one treatment: 1) plants treated with EPNs and 2) untreated control plants.
-Blocks will be replicated 4 times each for cucumbers, watermelons, and summer squash.
-Ronin Farm, and other growers in this area, typically plant the first cucurbit crops in March and make additional plantings through May.
-We will conduct our trials mid-season, starting in early April of each year.
-Plants will be grown and maintained following typical cultivation practices on Ronin Farm.
-Seeds will be planted directly into raised rows and thinned as needed.
-For cucumber, we will plant ~4 m long rows with 10 plants each, spaced 30 cm apart.
-For Summer squash, we will plant ~7 m long rows with 10 plants each, spaced 60 cm apart.
-For watermelons, we will plant ~9 m long rows with 5 plants each, spaced 1.5 m apart.
-Crops will be adjacent, and all rows will be 1 m apart.
-Cucumber vines will be trained onto trellises to promote airflow to leaves and facilitate easier surveys and harvest.
-Rows will be covered with straw mulch to suppress weeds and retain moisture and plants will be irrigated as needed.
+This project was conducted over two field seasons in 2021 and 2022, using a randomized complete block design, based on a previous EPN study (Ellers-Kirk et al., 2000).
+Each block was divided into 2 rows and each row received one treatment: 1) plants treated with EPNs and 2) untreated control plants.
+Blocks were replicated 4 times each for cucumbers, watermelon or bitter melon, and summer squash.
+Our plots were planted in April of each year (4/20/21 and 4/27/22) and plants were grown and maintained following typical cultivation practices on Ronin Farm.
+Seeds were planted directly into raised rows and thinned as needed.
+For cucumber and bitter gourd, we planted ~4 m long rows with 10 plants each, spaced 30 cm apart.
+For watermelons, we planted ~9 m long rows with 5 plants each, spaced 1.5 m apart.
+For Summer squash, we planted ~7 m long rows with 10 plants each, spaced 60 cm apart.
+Crops were adjacent, and all rows were 1 m apart.
+Cucumber and bitter gourd vines were trained onto trellises to promote airflow to leaves and facilitate easier surveys and harvest.
+Rows were covered with straw mulch to suppress weeds and retain moisture and plants were irrigated as needed.

-EPN treatments will be applied twice per year to trigger plant resistance and target soil-dwelling pests like cucumber beetles.
-Plants will be treated with EPNs at 1 true leaf (~2 weeks after planting) and when they begin to flower and set fruit (~6 weeks).
-Each treatment plant will receive ~200,000 free-living EPNs in 100 mL water and control plants will each receive 100 mL water added to soil at the plant base.
+EPN treatments were applied twice per year to trigger plant resistance and target soil-dwelling pests like cucumber beetles.
+Plants were treated with EPNs at 1 true leaf (~2 weeks after planting) and when they began to flower and set fruit (~6 weeks).
+Each treatment plant received ~200,000 free-living EPNs in 100 mL water and control plants each received 100 mL water added to soil at the plant base.

 Insect surveys and damage assessments

-To quantify numbers of pest insects, we will conduct weekly visual surveys of all experiment plants from germination until final harvest (Skidmore et al., 2019).
-Each plant will be observed for 60 seconds to search for insects.
-If detected, insects will be sight identified (to species, family, or order as possible) and counted.
-Examples of insects in surveys include striped (Acalymma vittatum), spotted (Diabrotica undecimpunctata howardi), and banded (Diabrotica balteata) cucumber beetles, melon aphids (Aphis gossypii), squash bugs (Anasa tristis), squash vine borers (Melittia cucurbitae), leaf footed bugs (Leptoglossus zonatus), and silverleaf whiteflies (Bemisia tabaci).
-We will also assess cucumber beetle control using traps to monitor adult beetle emergence from soil.
-Traps (25 cm2, 12 cm tall) will be placed on the soil surface between plants in each row (4 per row for each plant species) 5 weeks after planting, allowing time for any adult beetles to lay eggs, and will be monitored twice weekly for 4 weeks (Ellers-Kirk et al., 2000).
+To quantify numbers of pest insects, we conducted weekly visual surveys of all experiment plants from germination until final harvest (Skidmore et al., 2019).
+Each plant was observed for 60 seconds to search for insects.
+If detected, insects were sight identified (to species, family, or order as possible) and counted.
+Examples of insects in surveys included striped (Acalymma vittatum), spotted (Diabrotica undecimpunctata howardi), and banded (Diabrotica balteata) cucumber beetles, melon aphids (Aphis gossypii), squash bugs (Anasa tristis), squash vine borers (Melittia cucurbitae), leaf footed bugs (Leptoglossus zonatus), and silverleaf whiteflies (Bemisia tabaci).
+We also assessed cucumber beetle control using traps to monitor adult beetle emergence from soil.
+Traps (25 cm2, 12 cm tall) were placed on the soil surface between plants in each row (4 per row for each plant species) 5 weeks after planting, allowing time for any adult beetles to lay eggs, and were monitored twice weekly for 4 weeks (Ellers-Kirk et al., 2000).

-During surveys, we will also quantify numbers of beneficial insects present on plants, allowing us to determine whether EPN introductions influence the beneficial insect community.
-Examples of insects to be surveyed (sight identification) include pollinators like honey bees (Apis mellifera), squash bees (Peponapis pruinosa), and other native bees (Osmia, Agapostemon, Bombus, Megachile sp., etc.), as well as natural enemies like wasps (e.g. Ichneumonidae, Braconidae, Vespidae, etc.), flies (Syrphidae), and beetles (e.g. Coccinellidae, Carabidae, etc.).
+During surveys, we also quantified numbers of beneficial insects present on plants to determine whether EPN introductions influenced the beneficial insect community.
+Examples of insects surveyed (sight identification) included pollinators like honey bees (Apis mellifera), squash bees (Peponapis pruinosa), and other native bees (Osmia, Agapostemon, Bombus, Megachile sp., etc.), as well as natural enemies like wasps (e.g. Ichneumonidae, Braconidae, Vespidae, etc.), flies (Syrphidae), and beetles (e.g. Coccinellidae, Carabidae, etc.).

-In separate weekly surveys, we will estimate % damage (insect or pathogen) area on leaves, flowers, and fruits.
+In separate weekly surveys, we estimated % damage (insect or pathogen) area on leaves, flowers, and fruits.

 Plant growth and yield data

-To determine the effects of EPN introduction on plant biomass, we will quantify root length density following previously described methods (Ellers-Kirk et al., 2000).
-Briefly, soil cores will be taken near plant stems during the final week of harvest and cm root length per mm soil will be calculated.
-This will be replicated three times per row for all plant species.
-We will also record plant heights, numbers of leaves, and numbers of male and female flowers.
+To determine the effects of EPN introduction on plant biomass, we quantified root length density following previously described methods (Ellers-Kirk et al., 2000).
+Briefly, soil cores were taken near plant stems during the final week of harvest and cm root length per mm soil was calculated.
+This was replicated three times per row for each plant species.
+We also recorded plant heights, numbers of leaves, and numbers of male and female flowers.

-Data will be analyzed using the software program R. Data on insect numbers, damage estimates, plant growth, and yield will be analyzed using generalized liner mixed models.
-Additionally, to characterize the insect pest and beneficial communities present on each treatment, we will use multivariate community analyses, including Permutational Multivariate Analysis of Variance and non-metric multidimensional scaling ordination (Oksanen et al., 2019).
+Data were analyzed using the software program R. Data on insect numbers, damage estimates, plant growth, and yield were analyzed using generalized liner mixed models.

 In the 2021 trials, we observed a slight (non-significant) reduction in cumulative pest damage for cucumbers and no effect in summer squash or watermelons for plots treated with EPNs.
 In the summer squash plots, we observed a severe infestation of squash vine borer (Melittia satyriniformis) that resulted in stunting and mortality across both treatments.
 Additional vine borer management tools will be implemented during the 2022 season.
 We also experienced a heavy, late-season infestation of leaffooted bugs (Leptoglossus zonatus) in all plots of cucumbers that resulted in some plant mortality.
 We are exploring additional management tools for this pest that can be incorporated in 2022.
 Similar numbers of cucumber beetle adults were observed EPN-treated and control plots for summer squash and cucumbers, but no beetles were detected in our emergence traps in any plots.
 Overall, similar numbers of pest and beneficial arthropod species were observed for EPN-treated and control plots for all three crops.